 11. Sunday is Day Off — even for Police / Traffic Enforcers

 Again, going back to Catholic country—Sunday is day off for us and maybe for criminals too?
 Because it certainly is for Police!
-You never see traffic enforcers or police on Sunday, so one is free to violate traffic rules on Sunday at their own risk (you won’t get caught).
-An acquaintance of mine was imprisoned for two days because he got the misfortune of being caught on Friday evening under DUI charges until he posted bail on Monday because there was no police on duty on weekend or something (was hazy on the details, but that was basically what I was told).
+You never see traffic enforcers or police on Sunday, so one can even violate traffic rules on Sunday at their own risk–high likely chance you won’t get caught.
+An acquaintance was imprisoned for two days because he got the misfortune of being caught on Friday evening under DUI charges until he posted bail on Monday because there was no police on duty on weekend or something (was hazy on the details, but that was basically what I was told).

 12. Giving candy for change